 Welcome to the blockchain.

-Now, what the heck is it?
+Now, what the heck is that?

-See, any digital asset has two problems.
-First, databases can be hacked.
-Even the best encryption can be beaten, which creates the risk that someone will simply change our blockchain to say “Liz owned this and sold it to John.”
+See, every digital asset has two problems.
+Firstly, even the best encryption can be beaten and the database hacked.
+This creates the risk that a hacker could change the blockchain.
+Let’s say a hacker named John hacks into Bitcoin ABC which was sold on by Liz to Peter.
+John changes the sale entry to read “Liz owned this and sold it to John,” instead of “Liz sold this to Peter.”
 Liz and Peter might be ticked off, but the world would be none the wiser.

 So if someone can just hit copy-paste on a blockchain database, what keeps them from creating infinite bitcoins?

-The answer is history.
+The answer is blockchain history.

 The answer is publicity.